boxwise/dropapp/README.md

 #### MySQL workbench access

-Most of use use workbench to acces the MySQL database.
+Most of use use workbench to access the MySQL database.
 To establish a connection you need to enter your `localhost`-address, e.g. `127.0.0.1`, for 'Hostname' and `9906` for 'Port'.

 #### Phinx migrations

-We're using [Phinx](https://phinx.org/) to run database migration and create database seeds.
+We're using [Phinx](https://phinx.org/) to run database migrations.

 To migrate to the current database version run